christymarc/ARCS_Reports/guidance/2023-04-27-research-process.md

 ## Step 5: Extensions
-novel data collection, changing lighting with image collection development of adversarial examples in order to introduce effective noise into training
+novel data collection, changing lighting with image collection development of adversarial examples in order to introduce effective noise into training implement training and inference for cmd + image model